After a car accident, most people assume the hard part is over once the wreck is behind them. Unfortunately, that is never the case.

 Protecting Your South Carolina Car Accident Claim

-Now that you know the 5 mistakes that can ruin your car accident claim, you can take the steps to avoid them.
+Now that you understand the five mistakes that can derail your car accident claim, you can take proactive steps to avoid them.